C Pam Zhang

 C Pam Zhang (born 1990) is an American writer.
-Her debut novel, How Much of These Hills Is Gold, was released by Riverhead Books in 2020 and was a finalist for a Lambda Literary Award for Bisexual Fiction and longlisted for the 2020 Booker Prize; she was named a "5 Under 35" writer by the National Book Foundation subsequent to its release.
-Her second novel, Land of Milk and Honey, was released in 2023.
+Her debut novel, How Much of These Hills Is Gold, was released by Riverhead Books in 2020.
+It was a finalist for the 2021 Lambda Literary Award for Bisexual Fiction and longlisted for the 2020 Booker Prize.

+In 2020, Zhang was named a "5 Under 35" Honoree by the National Book Foundation.
+She was a 2022-2023 Cullman Center Fellow at the New York Public Library.

 Early life and education

-Zhang was born in Beijing in 1990 and moved to the United States when she was four years old.
-While growing up, Zhang moved to ten new homes by the time she was eighteen.
+Zhang was born in Beijing in 1990 and moved to the United States, where her parents were already living, when she was four years old.
+Zhang's mother took part in the 1989 Tiananmen Square protests.
+According to Zhang, she has very little memory of her early life in China, having also lost full fluency in her native Chinese since her parents mostly spoke to her in English.
+Before emigrating, she lived with her grandparents, who taught her classic Chinese poems while she was still a toddler, with Zhang able to recite several works by memory by the time she was three years old.

+The C in her pen name stands for her Chinese name, Chenji.

+After living in Lexington, Kentucky, for four years, Zhang's family moved to Salinas, California, and by the time Zhang was eighteen, she had moved a total of ten times within the country.
+She attended high school in the Albany Unified School District.

-She attended Brown University and studied at Cambridge University.
-Zhang was a 2017 Truman Capote Fellow at the Iowa Writers' Workshop.
+Zhang attended Brown University and studied at Cambridge University.
+She was a 2017 Truman Capote Fellow at the Iowa Writers' Workshop, where she received her Master of Fine Arts in Creative Writing in 2019.

 Career

 How Much of These Hills Is Gold

 Zhang's debut novel, How Much of These Hills Is Gold, published in 2020, follows two recently orphaned children of immigrants on the run, trying not just to survive but to find a home.
 The novel is set against the twilight of the American gold rush.
 How Much of These Hills Is Gold is inspired by Zhang's childhood of moving homes often.
 It reckons with the grief she experienced after losing her father when she was twenty-two.
+Zhang stated that the novel began as a passion project not meant for publication while she lived in Bangkok.